frggycc/building-access-control-system/README.md

 This group ensures that Lambda has no inbound rules, as communication from the IoT core to Lambda is a service-to-service call.
 Additionally, the outbound rule applies to the private endpoints and the single NAT gateway for sending decisions.

 1. Go to EC2 -> Security Groups -> Create security group
-2. Name it something appropriate (i.e. *lambda-access-sg*) and set the VPC to the one created earlier
+2. Name it something appropriate (i.e. *lambda-access-engine-sg*) and set the VPC to the one created earlier
 3. Inbound rules = None
 4. Old outbound rule: delete the default **allow-all** rule to add a new outbound rule
 5. New outbound rule: HTTPS, Port=443, Destination 10.0.0.0/16